intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 Therefore, it seems safest to split device code based required work-group size also.

+The algorithm is different, though, for translation units that were compiled with `-fsycl-assume-all-kernels-run-on-targets`.
+Since the user has asserted that device code in these translation units will be run *only* on the targets listed in that switch, we know that all such device code can be bundled together in the same device image so long as the translation units were compiled with the same `-fsycl-assume-all-kernels-run-on-targets` switch.

-Therefore, two kernels or exported device functions are only bundled together into the same device image if all of the following are true:
+Therefore, two kernels or exported device functions are only bundled together into the same device image if:

+* They both have `!intel_assumed_targets` metadata with the same non-empty set of aspects, or

+* All of the following are true:
+  - Both have an empty set of `!intel_assumed_targets` metadata,
-* They share the same set of *Used* aspects,
+  - They share the same set of *UsedAspects* aspects,
-* They either both have no required work-group size or both have the same required work-group size, and
+  - They either both have no required work-group size or both have the same required work-group size, and
-* They either both have the same numeric value for their required sub-group size or neither has a numeric value for a required sub-group size.
+  - They either both have the same numeric value for their required sub-group size or neither has a numeric value for a required sub-group size.
 (Note that this implies that kernels decorated with `[[intel::named_sub_group_size(automatic)]]` can be bundled together with kernels that are decorated with `[[intel::named_sub_group_size(primary)]]` and that either of these kernels could be bundled with a kernel that has no required sub-group size.)

 These criteria are an additional filter applied to the device code split algorithm after taking into account the `-fsycl-device-code-split` command line